katopz/best-practices/best-practices-for-building-a-microservice-architecture.md

 ### Service Essentials

 Once multiple services are directly reading and writing the same tables in a database, any changes to those tables requires coordinated deployment of all those services services.
 This goes against our prime directive of service independence.
 Sharing data storage is a sneaky source of coupling.
-Each service should have it's own private data.
+Each service should have its own private data.

 Private data also has the advantage of letting you to select the right database technology based on the use cases of the service.

-**Does each service needs it's own data server?**
+**Does each service needs its own data server?**

 Not necessarily.
-Each service needs it's own _database_, possibly colocated within a shared _data server_.
+Each service needs its own _database_, possibly colocated within a shared _data server_.
 The key point it that the services should have no knowledge of each other's underlying database.
 This way, you can start out with a shared data server and separate things out in the future with just a config change.

-However, sharing a data server does have it's own complications.
+However, sharing a data server does have its own complications.
 Firstly, it becomes a single point of failure that can take down a bunch of services together.
 This isn't something to take lightly.
 Secondly, you've also made it possible for one service to unintentionally impact others by hogging too many resources.

 ## Identifying Service Boundaries